upper/upper.io/upper-docs/upper.io/v2/content/postgresql/index.md

 );
 ```

-Use the `psql` command line tool to create the birthday table on the
+Use the `psql` command line tool to create the birthday table into the
-upperio_tests database.
+`upperio_tests` database.

 ```
 cat example.sql | PGPASSWORD=upperio psql -Uupperio upperio_tests
 ```

-The Go code below will add some rows to the "birthday" table and then will
+The Go code below will add some rows to the `birthday` table and it then will
 print the same rows that were inserted.

 ```go